Azure-Samples/azureai-samples/notebooks/GPT-4V/enhancement_OCR/README.md

-## REST API Basic Samples
+## REST API OCR Enhanchment Samples

 ### Overview

-This repository contains a collection of Jupyter notebooks demonstrating various use cases for interacting with the GPT-4V API, along with samples demonstrating how to use GPT-4V for Chat Completions via REST API.
+This Jupyter notebook explores the integration of Optical Character Recognition (OCR) with image inputs in the GPT-4V API, showcasing advanced text extraction techniques.

 ### Objective

-These examples provide practical guidance and accelerators for developers integrating GPT-4V functionalities in their applications.
+The goal is to provide developers with practical skills and knowledge for combining OCR technology with GPT-4V's image processing capabilities, enabling efficient text recognition and analysis in diverse applications.

 ### Programming Languages
  - Python

-### Estimated Runtime: 20 seconds
+### Estimated Runtime: 5-10 minutes